Truth Telling in a World of Lies-

 When Jesus promised we would have trouble in this life (John 16:33), He was not overstating the facts.
 Friends betray our confidence, the wrong people get elected, persecution occurs, financial misfortune appears seemingly out of thin air.
 As if all that were not enough, spouses are sometimes prone to wander, terrorists attack without reason or forewarning and kids who were raised right can still go horribly wrong.
 Even the seemingly most secure and peaceful of situations can and sometimes do transform in the course of a single day (Job 1:1-22).

-God’s purposes are largely hidden and almost always easier to understand in retrospect.
+God’s purposes are largely hidden and almost always easier to understand in the rearview.
 Sometimes, as with Naomi and her daughter-in-law Ruth, God has a much larger plan that is unfolding, and our pain is simply a stepping-stone to our true purpose in this life.
 Other times, God uses trouble to prepare us for responsibilities or blessings beyond anything we could possibly imagine, as He did with Joseph and David.
 Other times, trouble or persecution is simply the natural consequence of a life of obedience, as with the apostle Paul.

 If you live long enough and serve faithfully enough you will likely find yourself in the middle of a mess you did not make and have no clue how to fix (1st Peter 1:6).
 When trouble comes and life feels out of control, the natural response is to wonder what we did wrong or if God has somehow abandoned us.
 That response makes sense on a natural level but is an enormous waste of spiritual time and emotional energy.